 Quick.
 But they've already seen him.
 The guy inside smiles broadly, terrifically.

-He cranks the Fury.
+He turns the key calmly.
+The Fury cranks.
 The driver steps out of the Monte Carlo, taking his shades off.
-He shakes his head very seriously.
+He shakes his head No very seriously.
 Mac slowly moves his hand off the shift and cuts the ignition.

-The smiling man saunters out of the building, guiding earphones off his head, singing softly.
+The smiling man exits the building in an erect, rolling motion, singing softly, and as if making a pleasant discovery, guides earphones off his head.
 He leans into Mac's window.
 I'd like to teach the world to sing.
 His voice is quite good, actually.
-Perfect skin, face, teeth.
+Perfect skin, teeth.

 "Oh."